tadipavankumarreddy/Naresh_Tech_Batch_24_kotlin_android/Android Notes.md

 ### Assignment
 - On the tab navigation application, for the red, green and blue fragments -> try to add UI and get it working.
+- SEnd more arguments from first fragment to the second.